lrdegeest/r-for-data-science/docs/index.md

 * The lecture on [iteration](https://lrdegeest.github.io/r_for_data_science/ch21_completed.nb.html) has a section in which students learn to simulate sampling distributions and visualize the Central Limit Theorem.

 ## Exams

+The final exam is an R Markdown file with blank code chunks and custom-made writing chunks (so students know where to write their non-code answers).

+Students submit their completed .Rmd files.
+I use a [script](https://github.com/lrdegeest/r_for_data_science/blob/main/exams/render_submissions.R) to auto-render each file to HTML and log which files could or could not render.
+A summary report is also generated.

 # Dependencies